 Types of Dental Implants

-Dental implants can be described in a few different ways—by how they are placed and by what they hold.
-During your visit with Dr. Marouf, we’ll explain which option fits you best.
+Dental implants can be described in a few different ways: by how they are placed and by what they hold.
+During your visit with Dr. Marouf, we’ll explain which option is best for you.

 - Mini dental implants (in select cases): Smaller implants that may be used when space is limited or for added denture support.

-The right “type” for you may also depend on whether you need extra steps like bone grafting or a sinus lift to build up support in the jaw before implant placement.
+The right “type” for you may also depend on whether you need additional procedures, such as bone grafting or a sinus lift, to build up support in the jaw before implant placement.

 Many patients feel nervous because implants sound like a big process.
 The good news is that treatment is usually done in clear steps, and our team will guide you the whole way.
 Here is what most patients can expect when getting dental implants in Winter Springs, FL.